bloomdata-com-my/datasets/README.md

 # Retail and E-Commerce Datasets

-This repository contains a collection of retail and e-commerce datasets for data analysis, machine learning, and large language model projects.
-It is designed to facilitate collaboration with multiple parties.
-The datasets include customer information, geolocation data, order details, product information, and seller information.
-These datasets are sourced from [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
-To optimize performance with our columnar-based database, we flattened the tables and introduced new transformed features instead of using nested JSON structures.
-Access to the code can be requested by contacting cr.ooi@bloomdata.com.my.
-All outputs were saved in Parquet files, compressed using the ZSTD compression method.
+This repository offers a comprehensive collection of retail and e-commerce datasets, ideal for data analysis, machine learning, and large language model projects.
+These datasets, sourced from Kaggle, include detailed customer information, geolocation data, order details, product information, and seller information.
+Designed to facilitate collaboration across multiple parties, these datasets are saved in Parquet files and compressed using the ZSTD compression method.
+For access to the code, please contact cr.ooi@bloomdata.com.my.

-#### Step 1: Reading all csv files from kaggle, filling missing values, handling duplicated values, cleaning unnecessary data, and storing in columnar-based database
+### Step 1: Data Preparation
+#### Reading CSV Files, Handling Missing and Duplicate Values, Data Cleaning, and Storing in a Columnar-Based Database
+We begin by processing the simpler CSV files such as customers.csv, geolocation.csv, products.csv, product_category_name_translation.csv, and sellers.csv.
+Here are the outputs:

 #### customers table:
 ```